 No DQ remember.
-I miss the My Time song that HHH used to use, but this is a remix of it that isn't as good.
 After a little staredown, Austin goes right at HHH and beats him around the ring.
-The initial beatdown goes on for a few minutes with Austin focusing on the back due to some physical therapy HHH has been having or something like that.
-HHH comes back with a Facebuster but Austin immediately hits the Thesz Press to take him right back down.
+The initial beatdown goes on for a few minutes with Austin focusing on the back in a bit of a strange choice.
+HHH comes back with a facebuster but Austin immediately hits the Thesz Press to take him right back down.